The Devils' game with the Senators on the following Saturday went on as scheduled, with a tribute before puck-drop.

-After being let through, I-81 will become Ontario Route 137.
+After going through Customs, I-81 will become Ontario Route 137.
 You won't be on this for long, as it terminates at O-401, the Macdonald-Cartier Freeway.
 (This road is named for the founding fathers of English and French Canada, respectively: First Prime Minister Sir John A. Macdonald, and George-Etienne Cartier, responsible for getting Quebec's support for Confederation, Canada's 1867 independence.)

 Ottawa is home to about 900,000 people, making it the 10th-largest in the NHL (13th if you split up the New York and Los Angeles markets), but its metropolitan area has just 1.2 million, making it smaller than any U.S. metro area with a major league sports team.
-It's already lost 2 pro football teams and a Triple-A baseball team in the last 20 years, although they rejoined the Canadian Football League team this year and will get a new Double-A baseball team next year.
+It's already lost 2 pro football teams and a Triple-A baseball team in the last 20 years, although they rejoined the Canadian Football League last year and got a new Double-A baseball team this year.

 Canada's Conservative Party government got rid of the hated Goods & Services Tax (GST), but replaced it with a Harmonized Sales Tax (HST), which is 13 percent in Ontario -- in other words, it's a consumption tax that hits the poor and the middle class a lot harder than it hits the rich, which means Canada's conservatives are just as bastardish as America's.

 Going In.
 The Number 401 bus goes directly from Ottawa Central Station to the arena, 17 miles to the southwest, taking 26 minutes.
-Unfortunately, I can find no reference to how much parking costs there.
-So, if you're driving, I simply don't have the information for you.
+General parking is C$15.

 Food.
 Getting something to eat at Canadian Tire Centre isn't going to be a problem.The 111 Deli & Pub and the 212 Deli & Pub, named for the sections they're behind, feature sandwiches and standard "pub grub."
-Bytown Grill, named for the original name of Ottawa (after the general who commanded the first fort there), and The Ledge Carvery & Bar serve similar fare.
+Bytown Grill and The Ledge Carvery & Bar serve similar fare.
 Frank Finnigan's, a restaurant named for an early Senators great (more about whom shortly), is more "casual dining."

 The arena goes international as well, with stands for Chef Bento Sushi, Golden Palace Egg Rolls, and the Toronto-based "favourite" Pizza Pizza.
 There's Burger Shack stands, and what would a Canadian point of interest be without Tim Hortons?
 Ottawans may hate the Toronto Maple Leafs, for whom Horton played so nobly for so long, but they're still Canadians, and so they gotta have their Timmy's.

-And, while the Outaouais region includes western Quebec, no one says you have to eat that foul poutine, which, in one bite comes close to undoing all the good La Belle Province has ever done.
+And, while the Outaouais region includes western Quebec, no one says you have to eat that foul poutine, which, in one bite, comes close to undoing all the good La Belle Province has ever done.
 Nevertheless, if you can actually keep the stuff down (in which case your stomach is stronger than mine), Smoke's Poutinerie stands are at Sections 107, 113, 119, and a larger section at 225.

 Although the Number 11 of Daniel Alfredsson has not been given out since he left the team after the 2012-13 season, the only number the franchise has officially retired is the Number 8, in honor of Frank Finnigan.
-He came from Shawville, Quebec, not far from Ottawa, so he was a "local boy makes good."
-He was honoured for his play from 1923 through 1934 for the original Ottawa Senators, as a right wing, 1923–31 & 1932–34, including being an integral part of their 1927 Stanley Cup win.
+He came from Shawville, Quebec, not far from Ottawa, so he was a "local boy who made good."
+He was honored for his play for the original Ottawa Senators, as a right wing, 1923–31 & 1932–34, including being an integral part of their 1927 Stanley Cup win.

 Stuff.
 Souvenir stands are all over the arena.
 There are large team stores at Gate 1 at street level, a "vintage" products location at club level, a "Main Street" location on the 200 level, and a jersey-customization shop on the upper bowl level.

 I don't know how they figured that, because Ottawans love their Senators.
 But they don't hate the Devils or their fans.
 You do not need to fear wearing Devils gear to a Senators game.
 Maple Leafs, maybe.
 Canadiens, possibly.
 But not Devils.
 As long as you don't mock their country, their flag or their National Anthem, they will leave you alone.
 (They care intensely about their flag, and will sometimes move a large one around the stands, as seen in the photo below.)

 In addition to Spartacat the Lion, their original mascot, the Senators have outright ripped off the baseball team in our nation's capital.
 Instead of "Racing Presidents," they have 4 guys in period suits with big foam heads designed to resemble 4 of Canada's most prominent Prime Ministers: Sir John A. Macdonald (the 1st, 1867-73 and 1878-91), Sir Wilfrid Laurier (1896-1911, the 1st Francophone PM and, for the way he espoused Canadian nationalism, often compared to our Theodore Roosevelt), Sir Robert Borden (1911-20, including during World War I) and William Lyon Mackenzie King (the longest-serving PM, off and on from 1921 to 1948, including during World War II).